kanban backlog management

 Keep in mind first of all that not all kanban tools are created equal.
 (We think Visor is the best on the market, but that’s because we’re proud of how we built it.)

-Tools like Jira and Asana are well-known for their board views, though the best features come at a premium.
 And far too many “free” kanban options on the market have hidden fees.
 Look for a tool that delivers what it says it will, with the customizability you actually want.
+Color-coding is an especially important customization, as color helps make your project data legible and memorable.

 You also may not want to use a kanban board for backlog management if it won’t be adopted by your team.
 If you know that the backlog is going to be ignored no matter how you arrange it, the issue may be more with your team or your overall work structure than your organization, so you’ll need to address the underlying issues first.